-Wood moves (expands and contracts), naturally, throughout its lifetime.
-Because exterior decking faces outdoor climate and weather extremes, it is especially vulnerable to natural wood movement.
+Wood moves, (expands and contracts), naturally throughout its lifetime.
+Because exterior decking faces the outdoor climate and weather extremes it is especially vulnerable to natural wood movement.
 Most of the movement happens while the wood is being properly acclimated on site – PRIOR to installation.
 But the wood still continues to move seasonally, throughout its usable life cycle.

 Narrower deck boards expand and contract less.
 Thicker deck boards are stronger and less apt to cup.
 That’s why narrower and thicker deck boards are your best decking option for hidden fasteners.
 Pre-grooved nominal 5/4 x 4 decking boards are the ideal size for hidden deck fastener installations.